HannaBerggren/Movie-Fav/README.md

 These are a few examples of features that would increase the user experience for Movie Fav that I would like to implement in the future.

 ### Jumbotron
-It would be nice to welcome the user with a short summery of the page
+It would be nice to welcome the user with a short summery of the page.

 ### Profile image upload on sign up
 User can add a profile image when signing up to Movie Fav, instead of adding one after signing in the first time.